bjartek/aether/README.md

   - show events
   - save transactions from transactions view with network suffix
   - syntax highlight using chroma
+  -  support for running on testnet/mainnet from the latest blockheight?

 ## Testing EVM Support with Foundry